mvrkarthik07/RoleAudit/README.md

 - No hiring probability predictions
 - No black-box “AI insights”

-JobLens is intentionally deterministic and explainable.
+RoleAudit is intentionally deterministic and explainable.

 ---